Black Women Organized for Political Action: History

 The group that became Black Women Organized for Political Action formed in 1968 after expanding from a smaller group called the Bay Area Women for Dellums or "Dames for Dellums".
 The group was formed by 12 women in the San Francisco Bay Area, including co-founder Aileen Hernandez.
 Until 1970, the group functioned under co-chairs.
 In 1970, they elected their first president, Dezie Woods-Jones, who had been a community activist working to address issues concerning education, poverty, and women's empowerment.
 In 1971, the group officially became Black Women Organized for Political Action.

 BWOPA's early meetings were held at The Rainbow Sign, an African American community center in Berkeley, California.
 Along with campaigning for Ron Dellums, they contributed to Warren Widener's successful campaign for mayor of Berkeley in 1971.
 In 1973, some women involved in BWOPA, including Hernandez and Ernestine Eckstein, formed a more radical Black feminist group, Black Women Organized for Action (BWOA), to focus on Black women's concerns rather than fundraising for men running for office.

 BWOPA contributed to the elections of several women who were the first African American women representatives in their areas.
 Ella Hill Hutch was a charter member of Black Women Organized for Political Action.
 BWOPA supported the election of Maxine Waters to the California State Assembly in 1976.
 Kamala Harris was a BWOPA chapter member in the 1990s, and the organization supported her run for San Francisco district attorney in 2003.

 Archival materials related to BWOPA are held in the collections of the African American Museum and Library at Oakland.
 In 2025, Oakland mayor Barbara Lee honored Woods-Jones for decades of leadership for BWOPA.
+The emergence of BWOPA was a part of the wider changes in Black political organizing practice in the late 1960s and 1970s, as more Black political activists began to focus on independent Black political power and leadership.
+The formation of the organization and other Black women groups brought into the limelight the tensions between electoral politics and more radical feminist politics, especially as far as the role of Black women in supporting male political candidates as opposed to the role of developing independent political agendas.